Public register

 Waste Electrical and Electronic Equipment (WEEE) public register of Approved Exporters and Approved Authorised Treatment Facilities is maintained by SEPA and provides a register of Approved Exporters and Approved Authorised Treatment Facilities.

-The following public register information is not yet available on our website, but you can request it directly from SEPA:
+The following public register documentation is not available on our 'search the register' service, but you can request it directly from SEPA.

 - Registrations and related documentation for professional collectors and transporters of waste.